-The First Peoples of this area, the Lhedli T’enneh, relied on rivers and lakes to travel through the dense forests of the interior.
-Trails connected areas inaccessible by water.
-One such trail is the shortest route between the waterways flowing to the Pacific Ocean and those flowing into the Arctic Ocean.
-This trail was a highway for the first peoples traveling across borders and overland to trade goods, gather food, and visit neighbours.
-The Lhedli T'enneh named this trail Lhedesti or "the shortcut".
-The highest point of the trail is the boundary between two nations the Lhedli T'enneh to the south and the Tse'Kenne to the north.
+The First Peoples of this area, the Lheidli T’enneh, relied on rivers and lakes to travel through the dense forests of their territory.
+Some of these waterways were connected by overland trails later known as portages.
+One such trail is the shortest route between the waterways flowing to the Pacific Ocean and those flowing into the Arctic Ocean, which crosses over the Continental, or Arctic, Divide.
+This trail served as a highway for people traveling between territories to trade goods, gather food, and visit neighbours.
+The Lheidli T'enneh named this trail Lhdesti or "the shortcut".
+The highest point of the trail is the boundary between two nations, the Lheidli T'enneh to the south and the Tse'Kenne to the north.

 In the fall of 1862, John Robert Giscome, a prospector from Jamaica, and Henry McDame, another prospector from the Bahamas, met in Quesnel.
 The pair decided to go to the Peace River area after hearing that gold had been found in the Finlay and Parsnip rivers.
-On their way north they got caught when the rivers began to freeze up and decided to spend the winter in Fort George and not at Fort St. James as they had originally planned.
-At the time the most common route north was the Telegraph Trail, an overland route through Ft.
-St. James to McLeod Lake and points north.
+The two left Quesnel in November, reaching Fort George on November 24, 1862.
+The two men had originally planned to travel to Fort St. James via Fort George, enter into Stuart Lake, and then cross over a section of the Hudson Bay Company Brigade Trail to Fort McLeod.
+From there they would continue north using the rivers to eventually connect to the Peace River.
+However, by the time they arrived the rivers had began to freeze up, and they decided to spend the winter in Fort George instead of at Fort St. James.

-During their stay in Fort George they met several First Nations people trading at the Hudson's Bay post who told Giscome and McDame of an alternate route to McLeod Lake via the Salmon River, a tributary of the Fraser 18 miles north of Fort George.
+During their stay in Fort George they met several Indigenous people trading at the Hudson's Bay post.
+They told Giscome and McDame of an alternate route to McLeod Lake via the Salmon River, a tributary of the Fraser River located 18 miles north of Fort George.
 This route involved a short portage from the upper Salmon to Summit Lake, where they could continue north.

-In December of 1863, when Giscome had returned from the north, he wrote an article that was published in the Victoria Colonist newspaper.
-In the article Giscome recounted the prospecting trip undertaken by himself and his partner, he also described the trail over the Continental Divide shown to him by the native guide.
+In December of 1863, when Giscome had returned from the north, he wrote a letter that was published in The British Colonist, a Victoria newspaper.
+In the article, the story of Giscome’s journey is recounted, which included his trek over the Continental Divide shown to him by the guide.
 It is due to this article that the trail became known as Giscome Portage.

 The Giscome Portage is a designated Heritage Trail operated by BC Parks.
 The trail is maintained by volunteers from the Caledonia Ramblers.
 If you're looking for more information about activities permitted on the trail and the facilities available, please visit their website.
 The recommended time of year to use the Giscome Portage is July to October, when the swampy ground is drier and the mosquitoes are manageable.